ivanblecic/mimetictheory/README.md

 This is the Agent-Based Model of (aspects of) René Girard's MImetic Theory.

-To run the model, donwload the .nlogo file and open it in the NetLogo software.
+To run the model, donwload the .nlogo file and open it in the NetLogo software (https://ccl.northwestern.edu/netlogo/).

 To run a simulation in NetLogo:
 - set parameters